-It probably comes as no surprise that it’s incredibly difficult for White People — myself included — to reconcile with the fact that we all internalize, carry and perpetuate racist ideas and behaviours.
-Many of us would never consider ourselves willing participants in racism and the harm it inflicts, but the truth is, whether we’re able to admit it or not — we are.
-Racism is not just about explicit, violently bigoted, hate-filled ideologies, it’s also hidden within implicit bias that’s fueled by systemic and structural racism.
-Confronting these biases, which include harmful stereotypes and racial discrimination against Black, Indigenous and People of Colour (BIPoC), is often where becoming an anti-racist begins.
+It probably comes as no surprise that it’s incredibly challenging for White People; myself included, to reconcile the fact that we all internalize, carry and perpetuate racist ideas and behaviours.
+Many of us would never consider ourselves willing participants in racism and the harm it inflicts, but the truth is, whether we’re capable of admitting it or not; we are.
+Racism is not just about explicit, bigoted and hate-filled ideologies, it’s also hidden within implicit bias fueled by systemic and structural racism.
+Confronting them; including harmful stereotypes and racial discrimination A graphic link to a post on Transatlantic Notes called Confronting Implicit Bias & The Racism That Fuels Itagainst Black, Indigenous and People of Colour (BIPOC) is often where becoming an anti-racist begins.

-So how do you typically respond when someone points out that your words, actions or behaviour is racist?
-Be honest.
-If you become defensive and try to justify your problematic behaviour, rather than addressing what you’ve been informed about, you’re most likely reacting to your own feelings of discomfort.
-And although this is a common reaction — I experience this too — it’s not an effective way of dealing with something as serious as racism, it needs to be tackled head-on.
-It’s important to remember that there’s no quick fix that will enable us to navigate unlearning implicit bias and racism easily.
-Actively working on how we react when we’re called out for conduct that is offensive, oppressive and inappropriate is, however, something we can start doing right now.
+How do you typically respond when someone points out that your behaviour, words or actions are racist?
+Be brutally honest with yourself.
+If you become defensive and attempt to justify your problematic behaviour; rather than addressing what you’ve been informed about, you’re most likely reacting to your own feelings of discomfort.
+While this may be a common reaction — I experience this too — it’s not an effective way to deal with something as serious as racism; it needs to be tackled head-on.
+It’s critical to remember that no quick fix will enable us to navigate unlearning implicit bias and racism easily.
+Actively working on how we react when we’re called out for offensive, oppressive and inappropriate conduct is, however, something we can establish right now.

 Here are six things you can put into practice that will help you respond more effectively when you’re made aware that something you’ve done is racist …